HEAPLab/TAFFO/doc/OpenMPBenchmarks.md

 | seidel-2d       | 7.85984582155418E-05 | 0.00019689           | 0.3680305  | 0.313082      | 0.850695798310194 |

-`STANDARD_DATASET` have been used, since most benchmarks are currently failing using bigger datasets, without applying TAFFO optimizations.
+The benchmarks were executed with `STANDARD_DATASET`, since most benchmarks are currently failing using bigger datasets, without applying TAFFO optimizations.

 In particular, `LARGE_DATASET` and `EXTRALARGE_DATASET` have been tested on the working benchmarks.
 In both cases, every benchmark but the ones specified below failed with Segmentation Fault error.